helpfulrobot/hpmewes-silverstripe-install/README.md

 ## Known issues
 * "You are *required* to use the date.timezone setting or the date_default_timezone_set() function" when sake running with dev/build "flush=1°
+* $.browser is undefined in scrip.js on simple theme from silverstripe use modernizr